Skip to main content

 Course Description

-Students will take part in Essentials of Entrepreneurship, Innovation and Design learning new ways of thinking, learn to drive innovative initiatives, and approach business challenges with a fresh perspective.
+Students will participate in Essentials of Entrepreneurship, Innovation, and Design, learning new ways of thinking, driving innovative initiatives, and approaching business challenges with a fresh perspective.

 Participants in the i4X are encouraged to think broadly about the disruptions and challenges they see around them, those that affect a large number of people, and those that provide the greatest opportunity for impact.